Rolls-Royce University Technology Centre (UTC) in Manufacturing and On-Wing Technology, The University of Nottingham.

 - Developing advanced control algorithms (e.g. artificial intelligence) that will allow the tracing end-effectors to communicate with the central control system efficiently.

-The scholarship on offer (to eligible students) comprises a tax-free stipend of £18,000 a year; tuition fees paid and a generous study package.
+The scholarship on offer comprises a tax-free stipend of over £15,000 a year; tuition fees paid and a generous study package.

 We are seeking talented candidates with: